xpinux/XpHunt/README.md

 1. Run the Script
 `./exploit_search_download.sh`
 2. Follow the prompts to enter the name and version of the service you want to search for exploits, and to download exploits of your choice.
-3 .After downloading an exploit, you will be prompted to search for exploits in Metasploit.
+3. After downloading an exploit, you will be prompted to search for exploits in Metasploit.
 If you choose to do so, Metasploit will be launched and a search for exploits for the given service will be performed.

 # Contributing
 If you want to contribute to the Exploit Search and Download Script, follow these steps: